amazon-archives/aws-serverless-sns-forwarder/README.md

 ## App Parameters

-1. `SnsTopicName` (required) - Name of SNS topic to publish messages to
+1. `SnsTopicName` (required) - Name of SNS topic to publish messages to.
+This topic needs to be in the same account and same region as this application.
 1. `LogLevel` (optional) - Log level for Lambda function logging, e.g., ERROR, INFO, DEBUG, etc. Default: INFO

 ## App Outputs